-In addition to the program changes, Cub Scouts will see another big change beginning June 1, 2015.
-Instead of the Cub Scout Promise and the Law of the Pack, Cub Scouts will adopt the Boy Scout Oath and Law.
+In addition to the program changes, Cub Scouts saw another big change beginning June 1, 2015.
+Instead of the Cub Scout Promise and the Law of the Pack, Cub Scouts adopted the Boy Scout Oath and Law.

-So, why is this change being made?
-The Boy Scouts of America mission “is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.”
+So, why was this change made?
+The Boy Scouts of America’s mission “is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.”
 By exposing our boys to the Scout Oath and Law at a younger age, they are more likely to live by those values.

 My first thought was that it will be difficult for younger boys to memorize the Oath and Law.
 But our younger Cub Scouts won’t be required to memorize them–only those boys working on their Arrow of Light rank will be required to recite them from memory.
 The younger boys will need to “learn and say the Scout Oath, with help if needed.”

 My second thought was that the younger boys won’t understand the Oath and Law.
 The task force that recommended the change asked for help from Scouters who have child development and linguistics experience and from Scouters who are educators.
 Here is what they found:

 • Both sets of value statements contain complex concepts requiring support and guidance for the user to fully understand and learn to live buy.